Remote communication

 What is a virtual event platform?

 A virtual event platform is a software tool that helps you host and manage online events.
-These platforms provide everything you need to create an engaging virtual experience for your attendees, including registration forms, chat features, video conferencing, and branding options.
+This event technology provides everything you need to create an engaging virtual experience for your attendees, including registration forms, chat features, video conferencing, and branding options.

 What are the best free virtual event platforms?